MapsPeople/docs/src/android/v3/guides/third-party-positioning/cisco-dna-integration.md

 </mi-tab-panel>
 </mi-tabs>

-To handle the subscription we have just created we need to create some callbacks in the constructor of the PositionProvider to handle the position results and lifecycle of the subscription:
+To handle the subscription we just created, we need to create some callbacks in the constructor of the `PositionProvider` to handle the position results and lifecycle of the subscription:

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>